Erythropoietic protoporphyria: Presentation

 EPP usually presents in childhood with the most common mode of presentation as acute photosensitivity of the skin.
 It affects areas exposed to the sun and tends to be intractable.
 A few minutes of exposure to the sun induces pruritus, erythema, swelling and pain.
 Longer periods of exposure may induce second degree burns.
 After repetitive exposure, patients may present with lichenification, hypopigmentation, hyperpigmentation and scarring of the skin.

 EPP usually first presents in childhood, and most often affects the face and the upper surfaces of the arms, hands, and feet and the exposed surfaces of the legs.
 Most patients, if the EPP is not as severe, manifest symptoms with onset of puberty when the male and female hormone levels elevate during sexual development and maintenance.
 More severe EPP can manifest in infancy.
-EPP can be triggered through exposure to sun even though the patient is behind glass.
+EPP can be triggered through exposure to sun even when the patient is behind glass.
 Even the UV emissions from arc welding with the use of full protective mask have been known to trigger EPP.
 EPP can also manifest between the ages of 3 and 6.

 Prolonged exposure to the sun can lead to edema of the hands, face, and feet, rarely with blistering and petechiae.
 Skin thickening can sometimes occur over time.

 People with EPP are also at increased risk to develop gallstones.
 One study has noted that EPP patients suffer from vitamin D deficiency.